William J. Devine Course Tour

 This hole gives up more birdies than any other hole but don't let the yardage fool you.
 The pin placements can give you fits.
 If the pin is on the far right corner you can putt your ball off the green.

 Hole #14 Par 3

-A blind tee shot with your approach to the green much easier from the right side.
+A blind tee shot with your approach to the green much easier from the left side.
 This green slopes to the left and falls off very quickly.
 Your shot should be to the right of the flag.

 Hole #15 Par 3

 A surprisingly large elevated green with a tree guarding the left side.
 Be sure to hit it low as the wind is always a factor.